Andrew-25/Andrew-nc-new-project/README.md

     A project to create an API for a news focused social media website.

 Usage
-    To use this repo you will need to install a number of packages and create the environmaent variables listed below.
+    To use this repo you will need to install a number of packages and create the environment variables listed below.
 Once you have you should be able to run the test suite with 'npm test'

 To create the environment variables.
     - Create a '.env.development' file containing